dev1virtuoso/Documentation/Carson-We/Website/carson1125/carson1125/Docs/li.md

 ### About The Carson Open Source License (CEOSL)

-The The Carson Open Source License (CEOSL) (MPL) is a free and open-source software license developed by the Mozilla Foundation.
+The MIT License(MPL) is a free and open-source software license developed by the Mozilla Foundation.
 It is a permissive license that allows you to use, modify, and distribute the licensed software under certain conditions.

 For more information about the The Carson Open Source License (CEOSL), please visit the [official MPL website](https://www.mozilla.org/MPL/).

-### The Carson Open Source License (CEOSL) (English Version)
+### MIT License(English Version)

 - [PDF](https://github.com/Carson-We/Documentation/blob/main/Website/carson1125/carson1125/Docs/Mozilla%20Public%20License.pdf)
 - [txt](https://github.com/Carson-We/Documentation/blob/main/Website/carson1125/carson1125/Docs/License)